POU HERENGA WAKA/AUT RESEARCH NETWORK

 Applying and scaling regenerative approaches to support regenerative strategy, policy and decision making.
 Testing new regenerative practices in place, in built and natural environments.

-You can join the Te Whare Tūroa AUT Regenerative Environments Research Network (Te Whare Tūroa) as either a partner or an affiliate, or you can simply request to be kept in the loop by joining our mailing list and receiving our monthly newsletter.
+You can join the Te Whare Tūroa AUT Regenerative Environments Research Network as either a partner or an affiliate, or you can simply request to be kept in the loop by joining our mailing list and receiving our monthly newsletter.

-If you are a student or early career researcher, please contact us to discuss mentorship and how we can help develop your research.
+If you're a student or early career researcher, please contact us to discuss mentorship and how we can help develop your research.

 How to get involved